eclipse-openj9/openj9-docs/docs/vgclog.md

 The following sections give details about specific cycles, including examples of how the cycle appears in the Verbose GC log.

-### Partial GC cycle – STW scavenge operation(default)
+### Partial GC cycle – default
-The Gencon policy’s partial cycle, scavenge, is run by default by using only a *stop-the-world* pause.
+The Gencon policy’s partial cycle runs by using only a *stop-the-world* pause by default.
 The cycle consists of only one *stop-the-world* scavenge operation, and is run on the nursery area only:

 |GC Operation | GC increment | *stop-the-world* or concurrent| XML element of GC increment          | Details                                                                   |
 |-------------|--------------|-------------------------------|--------------------------------------|---------------------------------------------------------------------------|